JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ### How has this distribution changed over time?{-}

 You might be curious about the proportion of the electorate that identifies with Democrats or Republicans today, compared to what we saw during the Bush administration or Obama administration.
 A long view of the balance between Republican and Democrats is reproduced as Figure \@ref(fig:figure24) , below.
 This is from the ANES and based on the 7-point scale we used above.
 The figure shows you the the total percentage of women and men who identified as some type of Democrat (1,2, or 3)  You can see the Democrats enjoyed a substantial, even overwhelming advantage in the early 1960s, with nearly 2/3 of all American identifying with the party.
 But that advantage has been decaying for 70 years and support for Democrats continued to erode under President Trump.
+Today, about 45% of the electorate identifies as some form of Democrat and 42% as some form of Republican.
 We may, soon, have an election cycle where more people identify as Republican than Democratic, which will come as a surprise to the many people who think that the Republican brand is a demographic corner, doomed to decline as American becomes more diverse and more secular.
 Also, notice that the support for Democrats decayed more rapidly for men than women, the basis for the contemporary gender gap in presidential voting.

 **Figure \@ref(fig:figure24)** Identification with Democrats over time, women compared to men.
 <div class="figure" style="text-align: center">